 How would you spend $100,000 in Vancouver's West End?

-In late 2017, the we proposed our first ever participatory budgeting (PB) process in the West End to distribute additional revenue collected through permit parking fees.
+In late 2017, City staff proposed the first ever participatory budgeting (PB) process in the West End to distribute additional revenue collected through permit parking fees.
 A total of $100,000 of this parking revenue was approved by Council for the purpose of this pilot project.

 For more information on: